Text TALK to 38255

-Connect to Care Viewpoint (C2C) – Connect to Care provides initial screening and interventions for those seeking mental health services at AuMHC.
+Connect to Care (C2C) – Connect to Care provides initial screening and interventions for those seeking mental health services at AuMHC.
 Children and adults of all ages come into this counseling clinic and are able to receive services in flexible ways that meet their current preferences and needs.

 Crisis Services – A crisis response system with a range of services and sites.

 Early Childhood and Family Center – Provides counseling services to children birth to age six and their families.

 Fostering Healthy Futures – Provides children who are in an out-of-home placement the tools they need for positive development.